Speech to the Troops at Tilbury: First version

 The version that is most widely considered to be authentic was found in a letter from Leonel Sharp to the Duke of Buckingham.
 Sharp had been attached to the Earl of Leicester at Tilbury during the threatened invasion of the Armada and he later became chaplain to Buckingham.
 Sharp wrote: "The queen the next morning rode through all the squadrons of her army as armed Pallas attended by noble footmen, Leicester, Essex, and Norris, then lord marshal, and divers other great lords.
 Where she made an excellent oration to her army, which the next day after her departure, I was commanded to redeliver all the army together, to keep a public fast".
 He also claimed: "No man hath it but myself, and such as I have given it to".
-It was published in 1654 in a collection titled Cabala, Mysteries of State.
-A late sixteenth- or early seventeenth-century copy of this speech (with minor variants to the published version) exists in the Harleian Collection of the British Library.
+It was published in 1654 in a collection titled Cabala, Mysteries of State. (pp.372-374) A late sixteenth- or early seventeenth-century copy of this speech (with minor variants to the published version) exists in the Harleian Collection of the British Library.